 Considering the idea of a lease option assisted sale

-The great thing about lease options is they can pretty much work on any house or situation.
+The great thing about property lease options is they can pretty much work on any house or situation.
 A lease option contract can work for most people.
 The key benefit of lease options is how quick they are to arrange.

 For example, if the problem you have is an immediate threat of repossession, a quickly arranged lease option can solve this dilemma.
 As speed is of the essence in this situation.